Yayoi Kusama: Exhibitions

 In 1959, Kusama had her first solo exhibition in New York at the Brata Gallery, an artist's co-op.
 She showed a series of white net paintings which were enthusiastically reviewed by Donald Judd (both Judd and Frank Stella then acquired paintings from the show).
-Kusama has since exhibited work with Claes Oldenburg, Andy Warhol, and Jasper Johns, among others.
+Kusama also exhibited work with Claes Oldenburg, Andy Warhol, and Jasper Johns, among others.
 Exhibiting alongside European artists including Lucio Fontana, Pol Bury, Otto Piene, and Günther Uecker, in 1962, she was the only female artist to take part in the widely acclaimed Nul (Zero) international group exhibition at the Stedelijk Museum Amsterdam.